 3. When travelling or moving

-A few years ago I moved from Houston to Denver, and let me tell you, the only things I had trouble packing were books.
+A few years ago I moved to Houston, and let me tell you, the only things I had trouble packing were books.
 My many, many, many books!
 I had to sell a ton of them 😢

 When you’re on-the-go, you can rest assured that you won’t lose your Kindle books.

 All my Kindle books survived, and carrying heavy boxes of books truly allowed me to appreciate eBook technology.
 Thank you, Kindle!

 I love to put bestsellers on my Amazon wishlist, because most of them eventually go down in price ($1.99 or $0.99!).
 I don’t want to spend $14.99 on a book I may not read until 2 months down the line.